skato-kx/spectral-convolution-research.github.io/index.md

 - $j$: Output channel index at layer $k+1$ (new features created by learning).

 In summary: **“Each input channel $i$ is adjusted (filtered) by frequency, then combined to create output channel $j$”**—this is precisely spectral convolution.

+## Additional Notes on Spectral Convolution

+When the spectral convolution formula is applied to grid-like data, such as images, it aligns with the mathematical formulation of standard Convolutional Neural Networks (CNNs).
+This means that CNNs are a special case of spectral convolution, and the correctness of the spectral convolution framework is supported by this equivalence.

+In spectral convolution, the filter $F$ requires one parameter for each coefficient to scale the frequency components, corresponding to the number of nodes $n$ in the graph.
+This results in a computational complexity of $O(n)$ for the filtering process.
+However, by using smooth spectral multipliers (interpolated with cubic splines), we can achieve similar behavior by setting only a small subset of parameters, reducing the computational complexity to $O(1)$.